clovellytech/http4s-modules/README.md

 * auth - A complete user authentication implementation using `tsec`.
 Only uses Bearer tokens for now.
 * features - An example library that allows users to submit feature requests and vote on features.
 * files - A complete file upload and retrieval module.
 Only local file storage is implemented so far.
 AWS or other backends can be added by providing a typeclass instance.
+* permissions - Built on top of tsec-http4s, an easy way to create routes that are guarded by a user having certain permissions.
 * more to come!
 Something you would like to see here?
 Submit an issue!

 Create your server!